KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 3. Select **Try it Out**

-4. The following json will create a browser test against the easyTravel homepage from Sydney and Singapore.
+4. The following json will create a browser test against the easyTravel homepage from Sydney, Singapore and Kuala Lumpur.

 However, you need to change the script to "point" to the external ip address of your easyTravel Production server.